Classes with a picture icon have images on the class detail page

 Advanced You should have made several garments in various stitch patters and should comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking knitters.

-Ginger Luters is a Northern California based designer of knitted wearable art and a nationally known creative knitting teacher.
+Ginger Luters is a Northern California based designer of knitted wearable art, and a nationally known creative knitting teacher.
 She has an MA in Fine Art and taught knitting, weaving, and design classes at Saddleback College in southern California for 12 years.
-The author of the book, Module Magic, which focuses on the unusual designs and construction techniques for which she is known, Ginger designs for several knitting magazines and yarn companies.
+Author of the book Module Magic, which focuses on the unusual designs and construction techniques for which she is known, Ginger designs for knitting magazines and yarn companies.

 STITCHES East 2013 Classes